damian-balas/star-wars-app/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine
+These instructions will get you a copy of the project up and running on your local machine.

 ## Setup

-Clone this repo to your desktop
+Clone this repo to your desktop.

     git clone git@github.com:damian-balas/star-wars-app.git

-Go to it's root directory
+Go to it's root directory.

     cd star-wars-app